 During an emergency, the OES functions as the Governor's immediate staff to provide guidance and coordinate the state's responsibilities under the Emergency Services Act and applicable federal statutes.
 It also acts as the conduit for federal assistance through natural disaster grants and federal agency support.
-Additionally, the OES is responsible for the development and coordination of a comprehensive state strategy related to all hazards, including terrorism, that includes prevention, preparedness, and response and recovery.
+Additionally, the OES is responsible for the development and coordination of a comprehensive state strategy related to all hazards, including terrorism, which includes prevention, preparedness, mitigation, response, and recovery.

 Further, the OES improves the criminal justice system in California by providing financial and technical assistance to local governments, state agencies, and the private sector for homeland security, public safety, and victim services.

-Since department programs drive the need for infrastructure investment, each department has a related capital outlay program to support this need.
-For the specifics on the Office of Emergency Services' Capital Outlay Program see "Infrastructure Overview."
+Since department programs drive the need for infrastructure investment, the OES has a related capital outlay program to support this need.
+For the specifics on the OES' Capital Outlay Program see "Infrastructure Overview."